AnaadiAI/kalanjiyam/docs/tei-xml.rst

 What is TEI XML?
 ----------------

-Ambuda's text data is stored as XML, both on disk and in our database.
+Kalanjiyam's text data is stored as XML, both on disk and in our database.
 Specifically, we use a set of XML conventions defined by the *Text Encoding Initiative* (TEI).
 For brevity, we use the term *TEI XML* to refer to any XML that follows the TEI conventions.